-We were very pleased to have (Nobel Laureate) Frank Wilczek (Massachusetts Institute of Technology) visit the department and give a fantastic public lecture based on his new book to a packed Old Theatre.
-To view his presentation, “A Beautiful Question: finding nature’s deep design”, click here.
-Afterwards Andy Lewis-Pye (LSE) conducted a brief interview with Frank, to follow up on some of the points raised.
-Twitter: @
+We were very pleased to have Nobel Laureate Frank Wilczek (Massachusetts Institute of Technology) visit the department and give a fantastic public lecture based on his new book to a packed Old Theatre.
+You can view his lecture here: ‘A Beautiful Question: finding nature’s deep design‘.
+Afterwards Andy Lewis-Pye conducted a brief interview with Frank, to follow up on some of the points raised.

 What was it that inspired you to write your most recent book, “A Beautiful Question: finding nature’s deep design”?
 What is the most important thing you want the reader to take away from it?

 The short answer is that once I started thinking about the question ‘Does the world embody beautiful ideas?’, I found that it was extremely fruitful, and made sense of a lot of things about both the world, and my life, that seemed mysterious to me before.
 It helped me see things whole.
 I’d like people to realise that this is a version of the ultimate question ‘What does it all mean?’ that we can bring down to earth, and investigate deeply and concretely.